Combat AI Behavior¶

 When the villager is in combat (Defend/Aggressive), it:

-• Blocks with a shield between swings (if enabled and equipped).
+- Blocks with a shield between attacks if enabled and equipped and not using offhand ammo.

 Reach: